ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 80-Notes.md

 [00:14:49.14] - **Arya**

-Alfredo is working on moving the test, Zebra scan is mostly separated at this point into its own binary and we've begun working on the indexer RPCs to support the replacement wallet on ZF side.
+Alfredo is working on moving the tests, Zebra scan is mostly separated at this point into its own binary and we've begun working on the indexer RPCs to support the replacement wallet on ZF side.

 ____